Seafloor characterization and monitoring of the inner shelf in northern Israel using remote sensing

 Journal or Conference Title

 Portland, ME, USA

 Pe'eri, Shachak; Tibor, Gideon; Madore, Brian; Illin, Vicky; Ben-Avraham, Z; Rilov, Gil; Ketter, Tomer; and Dijkstra, Jennifer A., "Seafloor characterization and monitoring of the inner shelf in northern Israel using remote sensing" (2014).
-Center for Coastal and Ocean Mapping.
+Ocean Optics.
 708.